-Avalon New England and Avalon Michigan provide cable service to the western New England area and the state of Michigan, respectively.
-Avalon New England and Avalon Michigan LLC's cable systems offer customer packages for basic cable programming services which are offered at a per channel charge or packaged together to form a tier of services offered at a discount from the combined channel rate.
-Avalon New England and Avalon Michigan LLC's cable systems also provide premium cable services to their customers for an extra monthly charge.
+Avalon Michigan provides cable services to various areas in the state of Michigan.
+Avalon Michigan's cable systems offer customer packages for basic cable programming services which are offered at a per channel charge or packaged together to form a tier of services offered at a discount from the combined channel rate.
+Avalon Michigan's cable systems also provide premium cable services to their customers for an extra monthly charge.
 Customers generally pay initial connection charges and fixed monthly fees for cable programming and premium cable services, which constitute the principle sources of revenue for the Company.